Gage-Lieble/Strxngers/README.md

 [strxngers.com>](https://dream-stream-capstone.herokuapp.com/)

-[Mockup version *if shop is unavaliable*](https://www.gagelieble.com/strxngers.com/)
+[Mockup version *if shop is unavaliable*](https://www.gagelieble.com/strxngers.com/) *note a lot of the website's work was done through shopify's code editor so github was not being updated throughout the entirety of this project
 #### STRXNGERS website by Gage Lieble
 > A website made for a freinds clothing brand
 ## Project Outline